 Overall, drinking alcohol in moderation and only during mealtimes is unlikely to jeopardize your fasting efforts.
 Your fasting state will not be harmed if you drink during your eating window.

 Drinking Impacts Weight Loss In General

-High alcohol intake can also affect the liver’s ability to filter out toxins and ultimately lead to organ damage.
-(9) Your liver filters out any toxins that enter your body and alcohol can lead to alcoholic fatty liver.
-This will change the way your body filters toxins and changes the way your body stores carbs and fats.
+High alcohol consumption can impair the liver’s ability to filter toxins, resulting in organ damage.
+(9) Your liver is responsible for filtering any toxins that enter your body, and drinking alcohol can cause alcoholic fatty liver.
+This will alter the way your body filters toxins as well as the way carbs and fats are stored.